LearnWeb3DAO/Layer2/README.md

 To use Plasma, you can integrate one of several projects that have implemented Plasma, for example [Polygon](https://polygon.technology), which was formally called Matic.

-To dive deeper into Plasma, check out the (Plasma Whitepaper)[http://plasma.io/plasma.pdf].
+To dive deeper into Plasma, check out the [Plasma Whitepaper](http://plasma.io/plasma.pdf).

 Some other useful docs about plasma are [Learn Plasma](https://www.learnplasma.org/en) and [Plasma Docs on ethereum.org](https://ethereum.org/en/developers/docs/scaling/plasma)